Mary H. C. Booth

 In February 1859, Sherman Booth was accused of rape by a fourteen-year-old babysitter.
 The resulting trial ended in a hung jury, and the Booth marriage was functionally over.
 The next March, Sherman Booth was arrested for assisting in the escape of fugitive slave Joshua Glover.
-Mary Booth helped organized two failed attempts to forcibly free Sherman Booth from prison before leaving him and the United States in June 1860.
+Mary Booth helped organize two failed attempts to forcibly free Sherman Booth from prison before leaving him and the United States in June 1860.

 Booth moved to Zurich with one of her daughters and the German writer, radical, and feminist Mathilde Franziska Anneke.
 Booth and Anneke enjoyed a romantic relationship, the exact nature of which has been debated.
 They worked as freelance journalists and collaborated on an unpublished anthology of abolitionist stories.
 In June 1864, Booth and her daughter returned to the United States due to Booth's worsening tuberculosis and desire to be reunited with her family.

 Booth lived in a New York City boarding house and died on April 11, 1865.